Challenges to equal access to justice and welfare rights in the Global South

 Political Neutrality in the Georgian Civil Service?

-In this presentation, Archil Abashidze will talk about the current challenges to political neutrality in the public sector in Georgia.
-Drawing on his research about public sector reform in Georgia, Archil will demonstrate how and why civil servants are more accountable to the ruling party rather than the public.
-Specifically, and as a perfect warm-up to the upcoming local elections in Georgia, Archil will focus on the case of illegal involvement of civil servants in the electoral campaigns and discuss the implications of such misuse of public administrative resources for equal and effective implementation of welfare rights.
+Archil Abashidze presents the current challenges to political neutrality in the public sector in Georgia.
+Drawing on his research about public sector reform in Georgia, Archil demonstrates how and why civil servants are more accountable to the ruling party rather than the public.
+Specifically, and as a perfect warm-up to the upcoming local elections in Georgia in October, Archil focusses on the case of illegal involvement of civil servants in the electoral campaigns and discussed the implications of such misuse of public administrative resources for equal and effective implementation of welfare rights.

 Discretion and Public Policy Implementation in the Health System of Campos Dos Goytacazes, Rio de Janeiro State